1986webdeveloper/Code-Examples/Laravel/paypal-laravel/readme.md

-# This is a very simple and easy demo to integrate Paypal IPN method in laravel, which is mainly for beginners.
+# This is a very simple and easy demo to integrate Paypal IPN method in laravel 5.3, which is mainly for beginners.

 ## Features ##